The Bounds of Mediated Communication: The Model

-Any mechanism $\sigma$ and a communication equilibrium in $\Gamma_\sigma$ induce an outcome distribution $\pi \in \D(\W\times A)$.
-Applying the Revelation Principle \citep{myerson1982optimal, forges1986approach}, it is without loss to consider outcome distributions induced by direct incentive-compatible mechanisms, that is, a communication equilibrium where the mediator asks the sender for a state report in $R = \W$, provides an action recommendation in $M = A$ to the receiver, and the sender truthfully reports the state while the receiver follows the action recommendation. \begin{fact} Any outcome distribution $\pi \in \D(\W \times A)$ is induced by some communication equilibrium if and only if it satisfies: \begin{itemize} \item [(i)] Consistency: $ \marg_{\W}{\pi}=p$
+We consider the communication game induced by $\sigma$ and focus on its Bayes-Nash equilibria (BNE), also known as the \emph{communication equilibria} (see \cite{myerson1982optimal} and \cite{forges1986approach}).
+A mechanism $\sigma$ and a communication equilibrium induce an outcome distribution $\pi \in \D(\W\times A)$.
+The Revelation Principle \citep{myerson1982optimal, forges1986approach} implies that an outcome distribution $\pi$ is induced by some communication equilibrium if and only if: \begin{itemize} \item [(i)] Consistency: $ \marg_{\W}{\pi}=p$